twynneucsd/cse15l-lab-reports/labreport1.md

 ![Using commands](commands.JPG)

 In the above screenshot, I play around with a lot of commands relating to directories, or what you may know as folders if you are unfamiliar with that term.
-I used the "mkdir" command to create a directory/folder titled "testdirectory", and then used the "dir" command to list my directories.
-I finished by changing the directory to the new one I had created using the "cd" command.
+I used the `mkdir` command to create a directory/folder titled "testdirectory", and then used the `dir` command to list my directories.
+I finished by changing the directory to the new one I had created using the `cd` command.
 These commands are important for making directories for each project you decide to work on, so you can organize your code!

 As you can also see, I used a long command that started with cat.
 I don't know what this command does, but it seems like it accessed a file titled "hello.txt" from the remote desktop and printed out it's contents.
 Even though I am unfamiliar with the command, by testing I am able to basically understand it, and then I can go on to learn its usages and advantages.
 That is the importance of practicing with commands!

-Lastly, I tried the "cowsay" command.
+Lastly, I tried the `cowsay` command.
 It did not work likely because I need to install extra packages, but the command is supposed to print out an ASCII picture of a cow that moos back at you.
 I found this command by searching for fun commands to use on the internet, and even though it didn't work before my connection was interupted, I have learned the lesson that you may need to install certain things for certain commands you may find to work, so I gained knowledge in the process.

 ***